HomeLearning CenterImproving Invoice To Payment Terms: Top 7 Tips

 Late payments remain a challenge for many businesses.
 Act promptly when payments become overdue, sending friendly reminders via email or phone call.

 As the payment becomes more overdue, consider implementing stronger measures.
-Use accounts receivable (AR) software to efficiently track overdue payments and enable more robust credit control.
+Use accounts receivable software to efficiently track overdue payments and enable more robust credit control.

 6. Add Late Fees